-This just in from the Wall Street Journal Fashion Section: high-heeled shoes appear to be very yesterday.
+This just in from the Wall Street Journal Fashion Section: high-heeled shoes appear to be very yesterday, and flats are in.

 As the woman who first discovered the link between high-heeled shoes and increased knee joint torques related to knee osteoarthritis is 1998, I couldn’t be happier.
 If you never saw it, for giggles, see this clip on ABC’s 20/20:

 I have to admit that my feelings have been a little hurt all these years that fashion didn’t immediately change with that discovery.
 Come on, you’d think that something as significantas knee arthritis would trump fashion, but it didn’t.
 Until now!
 Ha!